 What Can I and Can I Not Bring to this Spanish Exam from Praxis?

-Participants in the Praxis II Spanish: World Language exam are prohibited from bringing certain items with them to the testing center and/or the exam room.
+Participants in the Praxis Spanish: World Language exam are prohibited from bringing certain items with them to the testing center and/or the exam room.
 These include handbags and backpacks, water bottles, books and notes, pens or pencils, calculators and photographic or recording devices.

 Participants are required to bring with them an acceptable and valid form of identification.